 The Midlife Crisis Crossover.

 I’m a full-time customer service rep; part-time Internet participant; longtime comics collector; former English major and two-time college dropout; pro bono content provider to the internet since 1999; and message-board staffer from 2001 to 2010, including six years as Administrator.
-I’ve been married for twelve years to a spectacular kind of lady who memorized several books of the New Testament, as well as the titles of all 178 episodes of Star Trek: the Next Generation.
+I’ve been married for thirteen years to a spectacular kind of lady who memorized several books of the New Testament, as well as the titles of all 178 episodes of Star Trek: the Next Generation.
 I love that she knows which is more important.
-I have a son in college who maintains a strict line in the sand between his half of the Internet and mine.
+I have a son with a college degree who maintains a strict line in the sand between his half of the Internet and mine.

 For fellow WordPress users seeking credentials or anyone asking for reading samples, the following posts were selected by the WordPress.com staff as “Freshly Pressed” features during MCC’s first eighteen months: